 Looking for ways to disappear, sleep became my drug.
 I just wanted to fade back into haze and mist, and I knew that nobody would miss me if I just evaporated.
 When I woke up each day sobbing, I would force myself back to sleep against the morning light and every instinct that said to rise.
 Every day I was going through the motions of a regular human, but totally dulled to life.

 My unspoken prayer became: "God, why did you let me wake up today?
 I don't want to die, I just don't want to exist.
-Help me return to nothing."
+Help me return

 "God, why did you let me wake up today?
 I don't want to die, I just don't want to exist.
 Help me return to nothing."